skywalkerx28/nexus/context.md

 MISSION & NORTH STAR
 ============================================================
 Nexus is Syntropic’s flagship, research-grade algorithmic trading platform.
 Goal: Build the world's best algorithmic trading platform that competes with xtx markets.
 Trade worldwide, monetize tiny, reliable edges at scale through an automated, intelligent core of models and a deterministic, low-latency execution stack.
-Develop machine learning techniques, trading algorithms and market sentiment tools that will enable nexus to produce price forecasts for over 50,000 financial instruments.
+Develop machine learning techniques that pushes the boundaries of the current state of ai/ml, trading algorithms and market sentiment tools that will enable nexus to produce price forecasts for over 50,000 financial instruments.
+Syntropic has excellence/world-class standards for coding, mathematics and speed of execution.
 Profits fund Syntropic’s broader missions (defense, health, frontier R&D).

 Excellence standard: